day8/re-frame/docs/WIP/README.md

 #### Domino 4

-**Domino 4** is a novel and efficient de-duplicated signal graph which runs query functions on the app state, `s`, efficiently computing reactive, multi-layered, "materialised views" of `s`.
+Domino 4 is a novel and efficient de-duplicated signal graph which runs query functions on the app state, `s`, efficiently computing reactive, multi-layered, "materialised views" of `s`.

-(Relax about any unfamiliar terminology, you'll soon see how very simple the code actually is)
+(Relax about any unfamiliar terminology, you'll soon see how simple the code actually is)

 #### Domino 5

-**Domino 5** is one or more **view functions** (Reagent) which compute what UI DOM should be displayed for the user.
+Domino 5 is one or more **view functions** (aka Reagent components) which compute what UI DOM should be displayed for the user.

 They take data, delivered reactively by the queries of domino 4, and compute hiccup-formatted data, which is a description of the DOM required.
 More on hiccup soon.

 #### Domino 6

-**Domino 6** is not something you need write yourself - instead it is handled for you by Reagent/Rect.
-I mention it here for completeness in order to fully close the loop.
+Domino 6 is not something you need write yourself - instead it is handled for you by Reagent/Rect.
+I mention it here for completeness and to fully close the loop.

-It is the step in which the hiccup-formatted "descriptions of required DOM", returned by Domino 5, are made real.
+This is the step in which the hiccup-formatted "descriptions of required DOM", returned by Domino 5, are made real.
 The
-browser DOM nodes are mutated by React.
+browser DOM nodes are mutated.

-#### Mastering mutation

-The two sub-cascades 1-2-3 and 4-5-6 have a similar structure.

-The last domino in each is mutative - it does the dirty work.
-The step immediately prior computes "descriptions" of the mutations required, and then these final mutative dominoes make those descriptions real.

-You seldom need worry yourself about 3 and 6. re-frame looks after that.
-Instead your programming work will be done in the earlier pure-function dominoes.

-### A Dominoes Walk Through

-The explanation above was from 60,000 feet.
-Let's now move down slightly, to 30,000 feet.
-Still high level, but a wiff more soil.

-Imagine the UI of an SPA is showing a list of items, and that the user clicks the "delete" button for the 3rd item in a list.

-In response,
-what happens within this re-frame app?
-Here's a sketch of the 6 domino cascade:

-1. The `on-click` handler for that delete button uses the re-frame supplied function, `dispatch`, to emit an `event`.
-That event might be `[:delete-item 2]`.
-   Yes, that's a vector of two elements.
-The first element says what kind of event it is, and the `rest` are further details of the event.

-2. The `event handler` (function), associated with `:delete-item` (the first element of the event), is called to compute what `effect` the `event` should have.
-   In this case, it computes that new application state should result and that this new state will not include the to-be-deleted item.
-3. an `effect handler` (function) actions the `effect`, and resets application state to the newly computed value.
-This is a mutative step, facilitated by re-frame, which you won't have to do explicitly.
-4. because the application state changed, a query (function) over the application state is called (reactively), and it computes the list of items (which now, because of domino 3, nolonger contains the 3rd item).
-Because the items are already stored in app state, there's not a lot to compute in this case.
-More of an accessor.
-5. because the query function computed a new value, a view (function) which subscribes to that value, is called (reactively) to re-compute DOM.
-It produces a hiccup-formatted data structure describing the DOM nodes required (no DOM nodes for the deleted item, obviously, but otherwise the same DOM as last time).
-6. Reagent/React takes the description of required DOM, and makes it real.
-The DOM "this time" is pretty much the same as last time, except fo the absence of the DOM for that deleted item.
-This is a mutative step, which you don't have to worry about explicitly.
-It just happens.

-At this point, the re-frame app returns to a quiescent state, waiting for the next event.
-When a new one happens, another 6 domino cascade will follow.

 ### A Simple Loop Of Simple Functions